ExaScience/elprep/README.md

 * It first calls elprep split to split up the input file per chromosome.
 The script creates a temp folder in the current working directory for storing the split files created this way.
 * It then calls the elprep filter command for processing the split files one by one.
 * Finally, it calls the elprep merge command to create the output file from the split files.

+## Name

+### elprep\_io\_wrapper.py - a Python script that illustrates how to use piping with elPrep

+A Python script that implements the .bam/.cram conversion through piping to SAMtools.
+The script is loaded by the elprep-sfm.py and elprep.py scripts.
+You can edit the SAMtools calls to tweak the parameters to fit your needs, or use this script as a starting point for piping to other .bam/.cram conversion tools than SAMtools.

+## Name

+### elprep.py - a Python script that wraps the elPrep binary

+A Python script that wraps the elPrep binary and loads the elprep\_io\_wrapper.py script for .bam/.cram conversion using SAMtools rather than using the internal piping of elPrep.
+You can use this script as a drop-in replacement for the elprep binary.

 <!--### --timed